Managing Your Finances

 Student Loan Survival Guide

 To assist student loan borrowers in Washington, the Attorney General’s Office has compiled a Student Loan Survival Guide.
 This guide provides information about student loans for students and their families.
-It provides tips and links to resources for all points in the process to help high school students thinking about attending college, former college students who aren’t able to keep up with their payments, and everyone in between.
+It offers tips and links to resources for all points in the process to help high school students thinking about attending college, former college students who aren’t able to keep up with their payments, and everyone in between.

 National Consumer Law Center: Student Loan Borrower Assistance Project is a resource for borrowers, their families, and advocates representing student loan borrowers.
 It provides information and resources for people who already have student loans and want to know more about their rights and options.
 Learn more>